 If you’re adding a pre-existing menu, click on

 Select Menu.
 You can now choose any menu from the list:

 Alternatively, you can create a new menu containing all of your site’s pages.
 To achieve this, simply click on

 You can even create an entirely new menu, directly from the FSE interface.
 To get started, click on

 Select Menu > New Menu > Start Empty.
 Then choose the new

-In the drop-down menu that appears, select all of the pages and posts that you want to add to your new menu.
+In the drop-down menu that appears, select all of the pages and A post is a type of content in WordPress, a popular open-source content management system used for creating an...
+More that you want to add to your new menu.
 You can also insert additional elements, such as your site’s logo and social icons.

 With the up-and-coming WordPress Full Site Editing, you’ll be able to build an entire site using blocks.
 While this promises to give you greater control over your site’s design, it also represents a significant shift for the WordPress community.

 To get you up to speed, let’s quickly recap four essential tasks that you can perform using FSE: